-A Team Achievement award was also presented to 21 CPS employees.
+A Team Achievement award was also presented to 21 CPS employfor service for police and fire.

 In May 2022, two individuals entered a business on Brookdale Avenue, brandishing a firearm and demanding items from the store and its safe.
 The individuals then ran from the store with the property stuffed into a duffle bag.
 They got into a vehicle that was waiting nearby.